mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 The subscriber called ``DERG_strategy_id_subscriber_`` in the `visualization code <https://github.com/mrs-brubotics/visualization_brubotics/blob/main/src/visual.cpp>`__ subscribe to the ``uav1/control_manager/dergbryan_tracker/derg_strategy_id`` topic and permits to get the ``_DERG_strategy_id_`` value back.

-By default, we display the current pose sphere, the applied reference sphere and the trajectory (see all the :ref:`D-ERG strategies  <5.3 Our work D-ERG visualization>`).
+By default, we display the current pose sphere , the applied reference sphere and the trajectory (see all the :ref:`D-ERG strategies  <5.3 Our work D-ERG visualization>`).
 To do so, we subscribe to the ``uavX/control_manager/dergbryan_tracker/custom_predicted_poses`` topic which contains a ``std::vector<geometry_msgs::Pose>`` message
 (see `geometry_msgs::Pose message definition <http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/Pose.html>`__).
-It is a vector of all the predicted uav predicted poses (position and orientation) so the first element is the current pose.
+It is a vector of all the predicted uav predicted poses (position and orientation) so the first element is the current pose :math:`p`.
 Consequently, we can display a sphere at the current UAV pose.
 We use the `boost::function function pointer <https://www.boost.org/doc/libs/1_77_0/doc/html/boost/function.html>`__ to manage vectors of subscribers.